 In 1942 Karski embarked on a secret mission to London to bring evidence of Nazi atrocities to the Polish prime minister and other western officials.
 To gather evidence, he was twice smuggled into the Warsaw ghetto.
 He later wrote about what he experienced:

 My job was just to walk.
 And observe.
 And remember.
 The odour.
 The children.
 Dirty.
 Lying.
 I saw a man standing with blank eyes.
 I asked the guide: what is he doing?
 The guide whispered: “He’s just dying”.
 I remember degradation, starvation and dead bodies lying on the street.
 We were walking the streets and my guide kept repeating: “Look at it, remember, remember” And I did remember.
 The dirty streets.
 The stench.
 Everywhere.
 Suffocating.
 Nervousness.

 From London Karski traveled to the United States, where he met with FDR on July 28, 1943, to provide information about the Holocaust that was underway.
 The President did not ask him a slngle question about the Jews.
 He asked about the horses in Poland.

 Karski presented his evidence to various other civic and religious leaders in the US, and to the media, but he faced widespread skepticism and was largely ignored.

 After the war Karski remained in the US.
 For forty years he taught at Georgetown University.
 Among his students was Bill Clinton.

-In 1982 Yad Vashem recognized Jan Karski as Righteous Among the Nations, and a tree bearing a memorial plaque in his name was planted in Jerusalem.
+In 1982 Yad Vashem recognized Jan Karski as Righteous Among the Nations; a tree bearing a memorial plaque in his name stands in Jerusalem.

-A 40‐minute interview with Karski appears in the 1985 film Shoah.
-A longer, more detailed interview was omitted from the movie but was released separately in 2010.
+A 40-minute interview with Karski appears in the 1985 film Shoah.
+A longer, more detailed interview, omitted from the movie, was released separately in 2010.

 In a 1995 interview, Karski said